 Yes you read it right!
 Canary Wharf, Custom House, Woolwich and Abbey Wood are featured on the new route maps!

-This significant penalty alone means TfL has some considerable plan up its sleeve.
-It doesn’t expect to have to pay it, but with things still slipping in terms of Crossrail progress, there’s never been a better time to be insured totally against any possibility of that happening….
+This significant penalty alone means TfL has some sort of whacky plan up its sleeve.
+It doesn’t expect to have to pay any fine as stipulated in the contracts, but with things still slipping in terms of Crossrail progress, there’s never a better time to be insured totally against any possibility of that happening….

 If it has to be paid, this penalty amounts to £15 million a year, that alone seems to be a possible reason for this rather curious way of trying to get a much delayed railway into working order.
 As we will see in a moment its not the only possibility however….